National Forest Week NFW Photo Contest

 Winners have their photos and names published online and in BC Forest Professional magazine.

 Photo submissions must be a minimum of 1,744 pixels wide and 3,300 pixels tall, and saved as a JPG or TIF file.

 Images are judged according to content as well as technical merit, including reproductive quality.

 The 2023 NFW photo contest runs from September 1 to October 21.

-Note: all photos submitted become property of the Association of BC Forest Professionals and may be reproduced in other ABCFP publications.
+(Note: all photos submitted become property of the Forest Professionals British Columbia (FPBC) and may be reproduced in other FPBC publications.)

-The 2021 National Forest Week photo contest ran from September 1, 2021 to October 19 and received more than 80 entries, from forest and non-forest professionals.
+The 2022 National Forest Week photo contest received more than 50 entries, from forest and non-forest professionals.

 Congratulations to everyone, and thanks to all who participated.3